 - rash (rose coloured spots on the neck, abdomen.

 Food Diet for Malaria and Typhoid

 - Drink lots of fluids like water, juices, coconut water, and milkshakes.
 It helps the parasites move out from the body quickly.

 - High carbohydrate diet like rice, it is easy to digest and releases energy faster.

 - Have a high protein diet which helps to protect the body and helps in the synthesis of immune bodies which will fight against parasites.

 - Stay away from fats.
 They should be far from your meals as they make meals heavy, and is difficult to digest.

-- Always eat combination of fruits and vegetables with different colours.
+- Always eat a combination of fruits and vegetables with different colours.
 They help detox the body.

 - Omega-3 fats help to reduce inflammation in the body.